 On Saturday, United States President Barack Obama condemned the attack, offered his condolences to the victims and their families, and offered to help Jonathan’s government bring the perpetrators to justice.

-“Killing innocent civilians who were simply gathering—like so many people around the world—to celebrate the beginning of a New Year further demonstrates the bankrupt vision of those who carry out these attacks,” Obama said in a statement.
+“Killing innocent civilians who were simply gathering — like so many people around the world — to celebrate the beginning of a New Year further demonstrates the bankrupt vision of those who carry out these attacks,” Obama said in a statement.

 The blast struck the barracks, called the Mogadishu Cantonment, at about 7.30pm on Friday in an area of market stalls and beer parlors referred to locally as a “mammy market”.
+There, civilians, soldiers and the occasional foreigner regularly gather for drinks and its famous barbecued fish.

 Local police spokesperson Jimoh Moshood said the number of injuries in the attack rose to 21, while four people had died.
 The state-run Nigerian Television Authority reported on Friday night that 30 people had died after the blast.